Queqiao-1

-Queqiao relay satellite (鹊桥号中继卫星 (Magpie Bridge relay satellite)), is the first of the pair of communications relay and radio astronomy satellites for the Chinese Lunar Exploration Program.
+Queqiao relay satellite (鹊桥号中继卫星 (Magpie Bridge relay satellite)), was the first of the pair of communications relay and radio astronomy satellites for the Chinese Lunar Exploration Program.
 The China National Space Administration (CNSA) launched the Queqiao relay satellite on 20 May 2018 to a halo orbit around the Earth–Moon L_{2} Lagrangian point Queqiao is the first communication relay and radio astronomy satellite at this location.

 The name Queqiao ("Magpie Bridge") was inspired by and came from the Chinese tale The Cowherd and the Weaver Girl.